cardstack/cardstack-documentation/guides/concepts/routing.md

 _TODO: Provide an illustration of the router map structure and how it relates to routing cards_

 ## Error Cards

-Additionally, when the router is unable to find a card for the provided path, it will return an error card.
+When the router is unable to find a card for the provided path, it will return an error card.
 A system error card is provided.

+### Creating an Error Card

 Cardstack application developers can provide their own custom error cards by creating a content-type that uses an `*-errors` suffix of the routing card's content type.
 So if the application card's content-type is `acme-applications`, a custom error card for this application card would be the content type of `acme-applications-errors`, and you should have at least one instance of this type with the ID of `not-found` that is returned when the router cannot find a card for the path provided (this can be established in the `static-model.js` feature of your cardstack application).
 You can then provide a custom template for this card as an ember addon in the same way a you provide for any card.
 You should also set a world read grant for this content type, so that errors fields are not inadvertently hidden for API clients.

 When a routing card triggers an error because a card cannot be found for the path, the error will bubble up through all the routing cards that where involved with the routing of the path.
 The custom error card that is closest to the router that was unable to resolve the path will be the error card that is returned from the server.